Effective treatment for aggressive prostate cancer that's still contained within the prostate

 Idea

-High dose-rate brachytherapy is a treatment where thin tubes are inserted into the prostate and a source of radiation is passed down the tubes to destroy the cancer cells.
-The source of radiation is then removed so no radiation is left in the body.
-In the 1990s men were treated with external beam radiotherapy and there was no evidence to show that adding brachytherapy was effective at treating men with prostate cancer.
+High dose-rate brachytherapy is a treatment where thin tubes are inserted into the prostate, and a source of radiation is delivered through the tubes directly to destroy cancer cells.
+The radiation source is then removed, so no radiation remains in the body.
+In the 1990s, men were treated with external beam radiotherapy alone, and there was no clear evidence that adding brachytherapy improved outcomes for men with prostate cancer.

 Lab research

-External beam radiotherapy was the standard of treatment that did eradicate prostate cancer, but came with a number of life changing side effects.
-The team led by Professor Peter Hoskin from Mount Vernon were looking for ways to increase the amount of radiotherapy given to prostate cancer cells whilst limiting the damage done to surrounding normal tissue.
+External beam radiotherapy was the standard treatment and could eradicate prostate cancer, but it came with a number of life-changing side effects.
+The team led by Professor Peter Hoskin from Mount Vernon wanted to find a way to increase the amount of radiotherapy delivered to prostate cancer cells whilst limiting damage to surrounding normal tissue.

 Clinical trial